ryuuart/long-nguyen-portfolio-2024/web/site/src/content/portfolio/mobi.md

 ## Challenges

 Mobi was a student organization at the brink of destruction after the pandemic.
-There were many pain points that plagued the organization before and after the pandemic. x
+There were many pain points that plagued the organization before and after the pandemic.

 One huge pain point was how I realized previous approaches were ineffective.
 Workshops were essentially secondary lectures that happened at the worst times: Fridays at 5:00 PM.
 Right when people were ready for the weekend and want to rest.
 Even before the pandemic, member participation would dwindle from 20-40 for the initial meetings to around 1-2 for the final.